kamailio/kamcli/README.md

     * click
     * sqlalchemy
     * mysql-python (optional - needed if you want to connect to MySQL database)
+    * tabulate (optional - needed if you want to have table-formatted output for various commands)

 #### Install VirtualEnv